JohnUrban/miniQV/README.md

 	- This script was developed to evaluate the quality of various genome assemblies for the fungus gnat, Bradysia coprophila.
 	- It is free to use, further develop, criticize, etc.
 	- Feel free to cite this github repo if you find it helpful in your own research.

+	Known issues:
+	- File paths
+			  miniQV should be installed inside a directory that has no spaces inside its absolute path.
+			  In addition to miniQV, input file paths (-a, -b, -r) cannot have spaces.
+			  E.g. invalid paths =
+					/Path to my/file.fasta
+					/Path\ to\ my/file.fasta
+			       valid paths =
+					/Path/to/my/file.fasta
+			  Spaces in paths are rare.
+They're more likely to be found on MacOS, and particular in Google Drive dirs.
+			  Creating symlinks (ln -s) to the dir inside a path with no spaces can sometimes get around this.

+			  The absolute path to miniQV should be used to execute miniQV (this is default if it is in your PATH).
+				Relative paths to miniQV can cause issues.
+			  Files provided to -a, -b, and -r can be absolute paths or relative paths from the directory miniQV is executed inside.
+			  	Still absolute paths are better than relative paths.
+			  File paths inside the FOFN files should all be absolute paths (no relative paths).

+	- Not enough memory (especially on SLURM).
+		- If there is not enough memory available, the mapping stage of the pipeline can get killed.
+		- This will lead to weird errors and outputs.
+		- See ./known_issues/ for more info.